Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/https-redirect.md

 validation as the certificate served by Kong is a self-signed one.
 If you are serving this traffic through a domain that you control and have configured TLS properties for it, then the flag won't be necessary.

-If you have a domain that you control but don't have TLS/SSL certificates for it, see [Using cert-manager with Kong](/kubernetes-ingress-controller/{{page.kong_version}}/guides/cert-manager) guide which can get TLS certificates setup for you automatically.
-And it's free, thanks to Let's Encrypt!